dbt-labs/dbt-demo-data/models/challenges/README.md

 ## Challenges

 The challenges are listed below.
-Local prototypes for solutions in a Python notebook (+the visualizations for the ML stuff) can be found in [py/Untitled.ipynb](py/Untitled.ipynb).
+Local prototypes for solutions in a Python notebook (+the visualizations for the ML stuff) can be found in [Untitled.ipynb](Untitled.ipynb).

 ### describe: describe orders